ThatTakashi/Notes-site/content/notes/20 - 29 Project Management/20 Current Projects/20.04 Inquiry Standard/Inquiry-Standard.md

 ![[notes/Images/app.png|400]]
 ### What makes a good productivity application?:
 All good productivity tools should allow us to do one thing, manage time.
-All other things are addons, here is a list of the extras I found that people
+All other things are addons, here is a list of the extras I found that people expect from a productivity app:
+- Task based tools
+- Calendar functions/integration
+	- Able to integrate with the likes of google calendar
+	- Add, Change and Remove events
+- Integrations with other services such as
+	- Todo apps like Todoist
+	- Note apps like Notion, Obsidian, Etc.
+	- Email clients like Outlook or Gmail
+- Ability to link notes and times/dates to tasks
+- The ability to add collaborators to a workspace
+	- Allow multiple people to access and change the same data
+		- Would be useful in a setting with multiple mechanics needing to access the same job list
+	- Enable different users to have different permissions

 ### What I found from my research?:
 Each app that I researched has its own pros and cons as well as a "thing" that it is best at.
 I conducted this research so that I could find any apps that matched my base requirements as well as I wanted to look for anything that these apps do that I could take inspiration of to improve my own app.